getsentry/sentry-docs/docs/docdev.rst

 A part of every development project (especially Open Source projects) is documentation that explains how it works.
 Sentry and Raven are not any different.
-Because documentation is a bit part of what makes Sentry work we outlined some guidelines about how this documentation is structured and how to extend it.
+Because documentation is a big part of what makes Sentry work we've outlined some guidelines about how this documentation is structured and how to extend it.

 Stylistic Choices